joaomauricioalves/joaomauricioalves/README.md

 <br>

-<h2>Hello World!</h2>

-Hi, my name is João Maurício!
-I am part of the JACOMP research project at the Federal Institute of Education, Science and Technology of Bahia, responsible for studying solutions within ubiquitous, pervasive, machine learning, mobile computing in Jacobina - Bahia - Brazil.

 Reach out to talk about job opportunities, career advice, web development, mobile development or anything from technology / software.